Take a Class

 To get started, call 1-888-304-6409 or fill out the form below today!

-As an Authorized Provider, your company or organization will enjoy the convenience of having your own employees certified as Red Cross instructors to deliver our quality training for First Aid, CPR, and more.
-Employees of your business or members of your organization can train at your location, discretion and convenience.
+As an Authorized Provider, your company or organization will enjoy the convenience of having your own employees certified as Red Cross instructors to deliver our quality training in First Aid/CPR/AED, and more.
+Employees of your business or members of your organization can train at your location.

-You can also customize your training to address regulatory compliance issues or emergency procedures that are specific to your industry, your worksites, or your on-site equipment.
+You can also customize your training to address regulatory/compliance issues or emergency procedures that are specific to your industry, profession, worksites, and/or on-site equipment.

 Workplace Training FAQ